 Election night arrives and the staff of Sterling Cooper has a party while watching the returns.
 The election is close and it's obviously going to be a long night.
 Now a senior partner in the firm, Don Draper must hire a new head of account services, a post that Pete Campbell yearns for.
 Aware of Draper's secret past, he tries to strong-arm him into giving him the job.
 With his secret out, Don panics and he asks Rachel Menken to run away with him.
 Regaining his composure, Don calls Pete's bluff leading to a confrontation with Bert Cooper.
-Written by

 Did You Know?

-Written by Vaughn Horton
+Written by Billy May

-Performed by Frankie Laine
+Performed by Yma Sumac

-played during office party See more
+Played during office party See more